SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 ...
 END blocks.

-Intellisense of SSMS supports only some of the statements.
+IntelliSense of SSMS supports only a few of the SQL statements.

 Context-based prompt of different object types